Takuya-0606/gchsm/README.md

    source .name/bin/activate          # macOS / Linux
    # .name\Scripts\Activate.ps1      # Windows PowerShell
   ```
   This environment contains Python itself, the scientific dependencies, and the tooling required to build the Conda package locally.
+Note that `source .name/bin/activate` is bash script.

 **2.3.
 Install the package in editable mode.**
   ```bash